 Donor stewardship is all about customization.
 Each and every one of your donor is different, they enjoy different aspects of your organization, and give for varying reasons.
 One donor might support clean water initiatives while another is intrigued by your education program.
 Allow each person to experience your mission in their own way while leveraging their passions to create personalized experiences.

-You can create personalized experiences with:
+You can create personalized experiences for donor recognition with:

 - Personal invites: Personal event invitations are an effective way to show donors that you value their presence in your organization.
 Use their names and recognize their previous support to boost attendance.